abhinemani/abhinemani.github.io/_posts/2014-06-13_Putting-the-law-in-the-palm-of-your-hand-47f5236da7f1.md

+---
+layout: single
+title:LPutting the law in the palm of your hand
+subhead: The need for diversity in the civic technology ecosystem
+date: 2015-04-14
+categories:
+- Essays
+tags:
+- Civic Tech
+- Open Data
+- Code for America
+img: camera.jpg
+---
 # Putting the law in the palm of your hand

 Joining the OpenGov Foundation Board of Directors

 If you were walking around the sunny coastal town of Santa Cruz, California, in the middle of 2012, you might have seen a rather strange sight.
 Crouched over what appeared to be an massive green electrical box, a young woman, wearing a white lab coat and work goggles, wielding a can of paint.
 What was she doing?
 Trying to help you understand the city a little bit better.